 In 1996, another man was sentenced to death for a spree of rape-murder attacks.
 He confessed to those attacks, and to the 1979 attack in Tustin, Calif.
 Evidence stored in a rape kit since the time of the attack matched DNA of the convicted killer.
 The woman’s former husband was set free and received $620,000 in compensation from the State of California for his time in prison after a wrongful conviction.

 To be charged with a sex crime in Oklahoma is one of the most difficult situations a person can encounter with the state’s criminal justice system.
 Alleged sex offenders may be treated with particular moral scorn by prosecutors, investigators, jailers and, if incarcerated, other inmates.

 It is urgent that a person charged with an Oklahoma sex crime in Tulsa retain the services of a Tulsa sex crimes attorney.
 Likewise, even for those already convicted of sex crimes, a new look at DNA evidence may result in wrongful convictions being overturned, even after long periods of incarceration.

-If you are charged with a sex crime in Oklahoma, contact a sexual assault attorney in Tulsa by calling Wirth Law Office at 918-0879-1681.
+If you are charged with a sex crime in Oklahoma, contact a sex crimes attorney in Tulsa by calling Wirth Law Office at 918-0879-1681.
 Wirth Law Office offers free initial consultations.
 You may also request a no-cost consultation using the email form at the top of this page.